 This page allows you to change settings for the management console itself, and is found in the Admin menu.
 There are controls for date and time, user accounts, notifications, network settings and licences, and more.

 Windows Endpoint Protection Client

 Installer files in .msi format can be downloaded from the Admin menu, Agent Versions.
-As the name suggests, the current and earlier versions of the client (about 10 for each platform) are provided.
+As the name suggests, the current and one or two earlier versions of the client are provided.
 The installer file can be run manually, via a systems management product, or using an AD script.
-You can use the automated update feature to keep installed devices on the latest version of the endpoint agent.

 When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, FireEye immediately detected and quarantined the malicious files.
 A pop-up notification was shown, but no user action was required or possible.